Mayank7046/Virtual-Cursor/README.md

 - The program will automatically download the required YOLO model files on first run
 - Once started, it will open your webcam and begin detecting objects in real-time
-- Press 'q' to quit the program
+- Press 'esc' to quit the program

 ## Features